-Seahawks had their smallest draft class ever, but they used it to bolster big trades over the last year
+Seahawks had their smallest draft class ever, but they used it to bolster big trades over the past year

 “We didn’t draft him as a nickel, if that’s what you’re asking,’’ Carroll said of Brown.
 “He’s going to play outside and start there, and we’re going to see what he brings to the competition.
 He played outside throughout his years.
 Hasn’t played inside as a featured nickel guy, but we know that he would have the ability to do that.
 The one-on-ones in the Senior Bowl were really indicative of his ability to stick to people.
 He went against really good receivers, really good one-on-one opportunities, and whether he is playing inside or outside, he’s going to do fine.’’

-“Size never meant anything to me,’’ said Brown who was a standout on coverage units and figures to make an immediate impact on punt and kickoff teams at the least.
+“Size never meant anything to me,’’ said Brown, who was a standout on coverage units and figures to make an immediate impact on punt and kickoff teams at the least.

 “When you say what position I play I just say I’m an athlete,” said Brown, who started 33 games for the Sooners.
 “I do special teams really well.
 When I get on the field I’m going to give it my all — kickoff, return whether it’s guarding you on the punt return as well.
 Every time I get out here I’m going to try to destroy you, be the fastest guy out there and just make those plays.
 So I pride myself on special teams just like defense.”